ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Methodology

-where the expectation is over the trajectories induced by the policy $\pi$.
-However, solving POMDPs for manipulation tasks is computationally expensive, as it requires maintaining a belief distribution over all possible states, including the precise position, orientation, and object dynamics.
+However, solving POMDPs for manipulation tasks is computationally expensive, as it requires the belief distribution over all possible states, including the precise position, orientation, and object dynamics.
 This complexity is compounded by the need to handle occlusions, sensor noise, and dynamic changes in the environment, making it challenging for robots to operate efficiently in real-world settings where the state is constantly evolving and uncertain \citep{kaelbling1998planning,kochenderfer2015decision}.

-To reduce this complexity and ensure Sim2Real transfer, we adopt a widely used teacher-student framework~\citep{eth2020,geng2023partmanip}, building upon which, we develop \textbf{ManiBox}, a novel bounding-box-guided manipulation method that offers significant advantages in spatial generalization over vision-based RL methods.
+To reduce this complexity and improve the real-world spatial generalization, we develop \textbf{ManiBox}, a novel bounding-box-guided manipulation method by adopting the teacher-student framework~\citep{eth2020,geng2023partmanip}.
 First, ManiBox enables efficient, scalable data generation, as the teacher policy in simulation can produce a large and diverse set of trajectories.
-Additionally, by using low-dimensional bounding box states, the state-based student policy can accelerate learning and effectively transfer from simulation to the real world.
+Moreover, with low-dimensional bounding box states, Manibox effectively reduces the Sim2Real gap and accelerates the training of the student policy.

-However, this framework also faces notable challenges.
-The teacher policy must efficiently explore a high-dimensional state space in simulation, which can be computationally intensive.
-The student policy must derive optimal actions from incomplete observations and adjust to real-world variations such as sensor noise and dynamic environmental conditions not present in simulations.
-Detailed strategies for overcoming these challenges are discussed in the following sections.
+However, due to the complexity of real-world manipulation, there are several notable challenges in designing Manibox.
+First, the teacher policy must efficiently explore high-dimensional state spaces in simulation, which are computationally intensive.
+The student policy needs to handle incomplete observations and adjust to real-world variations, such as sensor noise and dynamic environmental conditions not present in simulations.
+Below, we will introduce core concepts of Manibox for overcoming these challenges and show that Manibox is flexible to handle different manipulation tasks in our experiments.
+The pseudo algorithm of ManiBox can be seen in Alg.~\ref{alg:manibox}.